fkinos/ffkkinos.com/content/wiki/proofs.md

 Looking at the theorem again, it tells us that a>b.
 Multiplying both sides by c gets us ac>bc, which is our new goal!

 **Proof**.
 We will prove the contrapositive.
 Suppose c>0.
 Multiplying both sides of the given inequality a>b by c we can conclude that ac>bc.
 Therefore, if ac&le;bc, then c&le;0.
+X

 ### Proof By Contradiction